cloudera/cloudera-playbook/README.md

 $ cd cloudera-playbook
 ```

-**Step 7**: The available Cloudera Manager clusters (Ansible groups, for example: Cluster_1, Balaton) can be listed with the following command:
+**Step 7**: The available Cloudera Manager clusters (Ansible groups, such as Cluster_1, Balaton) can be listed with the following command:

 ```
 $ ./dynamic_inventory_cm --list
 ```

-Note: the cache of Cloudera Manager inventory can be refreshed in the following way:
+Note: The cache of the Cloudera Manager inventory can be refreshed with the following command:

 ```
 $ ./dynamic_inventory_cm --refresh-cache